joshuajerome/Gatling-PPDM/README.md

 Gatling PPDM (Power Protect Data Manager) is a Maven Gatling project that assess the performance of different APIs hosted by the APSS microservice running on the PPDM server.

 ## Getting Started
+This project does not require any external dependency download.
+All dependencies can be found within _**pom.xml**_.

 ### Prerequisites
 Gatling PPDM includes a command line script (_**run.bat**_) to improve its automation capabilities.